Label Inference Attacks against Node-level Vertical Federated GNNs: Evaluation of the Proposed Attack

-All the experiments have been performed by training the global network of the VFL task with a learning rate of $0.01$, as done in~\cite{chen2022graphfraudster}.
+In our experiments, we focused on a testbed in which: {\em (i)} the main VFL task is node classification; {\em (ii)} the server building the global model is the only party having complete information about the actual labels for the nodes; and {\em (iii)} the involved clients train local models on their private data, which are related to the same samples but include different features.
+All the experiments have been performed by training the global network of the VFL task with a learning rate of $0.01$, as done in~\cite{chen2022graphfraudster} using three architectures described in Appendix~\ref{sec:architectures}, in particular GCN, GAT and GraphSage.
+We tested our approach on five different datasets, described in detail in Appendix~\ref{sec:datasets}, namely Cora, Citesser, Pubmed, Polblogs, and Reddit.
 The attack, instead, has been tested using three different values of the learning rate, namely, $\{ 0.1, 0.5, 1 \}$.
 This allowed us to obtain very satisfactory performance under different assumptions on the attacker's knowledge.
-Indeed, based on our results, a higher learning rate was needed in scenarios where less knowledge is assumed.
+Indeed, based on our results, a higher learning rate was needed in scenarios where limited knowledge is assumed.
+Intuitively, this is needed to magnify the signal of larger graphs, as we discussed in Section~\ref{sec:early_stopping}.
 In the following, we report the results of the best-performing learning rate according to the considered dataset, architecture, and scenario.
 The matching loss used to calculate the distance between the real gradients $\nabla W$ and adversarial gradients $\nabla W'$ is an $L2$ norm (see Eq.~\eqref{eqs:matching loss}).
 To evaluate the performance of our approach, we used the top-1 accuracy in the scenarios in which the considered dataset is Cora, Citesser, Pubmed, and Polblogs.
-As for the Reddit dataset, we also used the top-3 and top-5 accuracy to validate our attack, as commonly done in the related literature for more complex datasets~\cite{fu2022label}.
+For the Reddit dataset, we also used the top-3 and top-5 accuracy to validate our attack, as commonly done in the related literature for more complex datasets~\cite{fu2022label}.
 Since the attack aims to extract the labels, the accuracy of a label inference attack is measured as the percentage of labels the attacker can correctly infer.
 According to this metric, if a label inference attack has an accuracy of 80\%, the attacker can correctly infer the labels of 80\% of the data used to train the model.
 Top-$k$ accuracy considers the attack successful if the correct class appears within the top $k$ predictions based on the \textit{softmax} output probabilities.
+In all the scenarios, the number of iterations for the attack for each epoch during the VFL task, namely $AttackIterations$ in the Algorithm~\ref{alg:LIA}, is set equal to $10$.
+This setting is based on our initial experiments reported in Appendix~\ref{sec: attack iterations analysis}.
+The architecture of the server model $g$, in the {\em basic knowledge} case, matches the local model of the attacker $g'$.
+In the cases of {\em limited knowledge} and {\em no knowledge}, for the sake of simplicity, we defined $g'$ by modifying the original model $g$ by adding one more layer.
+However, in Section~\ref{sec:server-model-approximation}, we thoroughly analyze the approximation of the server model $g'$ with a pool of four different classification models.